Easiest Ever Baked Macaroni and Cheese (with VIDEO)

 - I like my top extra crispy.
-If you do not, I’d recommend covering with foil for the first 30 minutes, up until the entire time.
+If you do not, I’d recommend covering with foil for at least the first 30 minutes, up until the entire time.

-- This can be prepped a day ahead and baked prior to serving.
+- This can be prepped in full a day ahead (aside from baking) and baked prior to serving.

 - Whole wheat pasta is awesome in this, and is the way I usually make it.

 - 2 tablespoons all-purpose flour

 - 1/4 teaspoon ground black pepper

 - 2 cups low-fat milk

 - 1 1/2 tablespoons butter, cut into small pieces